dehuszar/postcss-reference/README.md

 PostCSS Reference has the unique ability to reference selectors across disparate media queries.

-Referencing a selector that has no media query, when the requesting selector is in a media query will yield a match when the `@references` request is wrapped with an `@references-media` at Rule with no params
+Referencing a selector that has _no media query_, when the requesting selector _is in a media query_ will yield a match if the `@references` request is wrapped with an `@references-media` atRule with no params

 ```css
   /* Input */